Zainab-Ya/30days-assignment/README.md

 # 30days-assignment
-this is my repo for 30 days assignment at ArewaDS
+This is my repo for 30 days assignment at ArewaDS